Discounty Review – A Cozy Supermarket Sim That Stands on Its Own

 • Early hustling dulls the flow

-At the end of the day, Discounty is more than just a Stardew Valley clone.
-It has its own identity, style, and enough cozy charm to keep you hooked.
-For fans of management sims and laid-back games, it’s an instant buy and one of the sleeper hits of the year.
+In the end, Discounty is more than a mere Stardew Valley clone.
+It has its own aesthetic and enough pleasant atmosphere to keep you watching.
+For those who love management sims and more leisurely fare, it’s an absolute purchase and one of the sleeper hits of the year.

 Check out the official trailer: